-In the field of cryptography and crypt analytics, the SHA-1 algorithm is a crypt-formatted hash function that is used to take a smaller input and produces a string which is 160 bits also known as 20-byte hash value long.
-The hash value therefore generated is known as a message digest which is typically rendered and produced as a hexadecimal number which is specifically 40 digits long.
+In the field of cryptography and crypt analytics, the SHA-1 algorithm is a crypt-formatted hash function that is used to take a smaller input and produces a string that is 160 bits, also known as 20-byte hash value long.
+The hash value therefore generated, is known as a message digest which is typically rendered and produced as a hexadecimal number which is specifically 40 digits long.

-- The cryptographic hash functions are utilized and used in order to keep and store the secured form of data by providing specifically three different kinds of characteristics such as pre-image resistance which is also known as the first level of image resistance, the second level of pre-image resistance and collision resistance.
+- The cryptographic hash functions are utilized and used to keep and store the secured form of data by providing three different kinds of characteristics such as pre-image resistance, which is also known as the first level of image resistance, the second level of pre-image resistance and collision resistance.

 - The cornerstone lies in the fact that the pre-image crypt resistance technique makes it hard and more time consuming for the hacker or the attacker to find the original intended message by providing the respective hash value.

-- The security, therefore, is provided by the nature of a one way that has a function which is mostly the key component of SHA algorithm.
+- The security, therefore, is provided by the nature of a one way that has a function that is mostly the key component of the SHA algorithm.
 The pre-image resistance is important to clear off brute force attacks from a set of huge and powerful machines.

-- In the same way, the second resistance technique is applied where the attacker has to go through a hard time in decoding the next error message even when the first level of the message has been decrypted.
-The last and the most difficult to crack is the collision resistance which makes it extremely hard for the attacker to find two completely different messages which hash to the same hash value.
+- Similarly, the second resistance technique is applied where the attacker has to go through a hard time decoding the next error message even when the first level of the message has been decrypted.
+The last and most difficult to crack is the collision resistance, making it extremely hard for the attacker to find two completely different messages which hash to the same hash value.

 Types of SHA Algorithm

 The Different Types of SHA algorithm include the ones:

 It is a retronym that is applied to the basic version of the year-old 160 bit or 20-byte long hash function, which was published back in 1993 with the name of the SHA algorithm.
 It was withdrawn very shortly after it was published due to a major flaw, and therefore SHA-1 came into the picture.